 4. Remodel second-hand furniture

-Sometimes, buying a new piece becomes absolutely essential in order to fulfill a particular purpose.
+Sometimes, buying a new piece, or even something that’s also practical like a console table becomes absolutely essential in order to fulfill a particular purpose.
 Second-hand furniture is a great way to transform your home at a very low price.
 You get pieces that might be appropriate for you that would have costed a lot more if they were new.
 You can also collect antique pieces from garage sales, thrift stores or estate auctions.
 If the piece isn’t in optimal condition, you can even upcycle it with paint, varnish, glass or even wallpaper.

 5. Create a photo gallery